numpy/numpy/INSTALL.rst

 Choosing compilers
 ==================

-NumPy needs a C compiler, and for development versions also needs Cython.
+NumPy needs C and C++ compilers, and for development versions also needs Cython.
 A Fortran compiler isn't needed to build NumPy itself; the ``numpy.f2py`` tests will be skipped when running the test suite if no Fortran compiler is available.
-For building Scipy a Fortran compiler is needed though, so we include some details on Fortran compilers in the rest of this section.

-On OS X and Linux, all common compilers will work.
-The minimum supported GCC version is 6.5.

-For Fortran, ``gfortran`` works, ``g77`` does not.
-In case ``g77`` is installed then ``g77`` will be detected and used first.

 For more options including selecting compilers, setting custom compiler flags and controlling parallelism, see